|

 reliant and ecological buildings.
 And we can affirm

+that the initiative is a success.
 The passive igloo shows that it is possible

 to make buildings close to self sufficient as far